evillgenius75/k8s_appdev_adv/3_Custom_Monitoring/3_1_Kubernetes_Metrics_architecture.md

 Starting from Kubernetes 1.8, resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
 These metrics can be either accessed directly by user, for example by using kubectl top command, or used by a controller in the cluster, e.g. Horizontal Pod Autoscaler, to make decisions.

-Through the Metrics API you can get the amount of resource currently used by a given node or a given pod.
+Through the Metrics API you can get the amount of resources currently used by a given node or a given pod.
 This API doesn’t store the metric values, so it’s not possible for example to get the amount of resources used by a given node 10 minutes ago.

 The API is no different from any other API:

-it is discoverable through the same endpoint as the other Kubernetes APIs under /apis/metrics.k8s.io/ path it offers the same security, scalability and reliability guarantees
+It is discoverable through the same endpoint as the other Kubernetes APIs under /apis/metrics.k8s.io/ path it offers the same security, scalability and reliability guarantees.

 Metrics Server is a cluster-wide aggregator of resource usage data.
 Starting from Kubernetes 1.8 it’s deployed by default in clusters as a Deployment object.

 Metric server collects metrics from the Summary API, exposed by Kubelet on each node.

-Metrics Server registered in the main API server through Kubernetes aggregator.
+The Metrics Server is registered to the main API server through Kubernetes aggregator.

 ## Horizontal Pod Autoscaler